swo/dbotu3/README.md

 had to be computed empirically, which was expensive.
 In this software, I use a likelihood ratio test, which I think performs very well.

-More details about the math of DBC are in the `doc` folder, which is currently a markdown file intended to be turned into a pdf with

-    pandoc --to latex --output math.pdf math.md

 ## Getting started

 ### Prerequisites